Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bonnie Brook among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Bonnie Brook recorded around 655 residential properties granted approval per year over the past 5 financial years ending FY-25, totalling an estimated 3,277 homes.
+AreaSearch analysis of ABS building approval numbers in Bonnie Brook shows approximately 655 residential properties granted approval annually over the past five financial years, totalling around 3,277 homes.
 As of FY-26257 approvals have been recorded.
-Over these years, there has been an average of 0.1 new residents per year per dwelling constructed.
+On average, 0.1 new residents per year per dwelling constructed were added between FY-21 and FY-25.

-This suggests that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction value of new homes is $367,000.
-Compared to Greater Melbourne, Bonnie Brook has recorded 7107.0% more development activity per person over this period.
-This high level of activity indicates robust developer interest in the area, though it has moderated recently.
-Recent construction comprises 91.0% standalone homes and 9.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice while creating capacity for population growth beyond current forecasts.
+The average construction value of new homes was $367,000.
+Compared to Greater Melbourne, Bonnie Brook has 7105.0% more development activity per person, providing buyers with ample choice.
+However, development activity has moderated in recent periods.
+This high level is significantly above the national average, indicating robust developer interest in the area.

 Frequently Asked Questions - Development